 \begin{proof} See Appendix~\ref{proof:complexity d-CDP Alg 2}. \end{proof}

-Once again, we note that in the $T$-step application of Algorithm~\ref{alg:d-CDP separ} for solving the value iteration Problem~\ref{prob:value iterration}, the time complexity increases linearly with the horizon $T$ (assuming that the grids $\setg{Y}$ and $\setg{Z}$ can be constructed with at most $\ord (X)$ operations; see also Remarks~\ref{rem:constr Y} and \ref{rem:constr Z}).

-We now compare the time complexity of d-CDP Algorithm~\ref{alg:d-CDP separ} with that of d-DP algorithm and d-CDP Algorithm~\ref{alg:d-CDP general}.
-In order to explicitly observe the reduction from quadratic complexity to (log-)linear complexity, let us assume that all the involved grids ($\setg{X}$, $\setg{Y}$, and $\setg{Z}$) are of the same size, i.e., $Y,Z = X$ (this is also consistent with Assumption~\ref{As:grid size LLT}).
-Then, the complexity of d-CDP Algorithm~\ref{alg:d-CDP general} is of $\ord(X^2)$, while the complexity of d-CDP Algorithm~\ref{alg:d-CDP separ} is of $\wt{\ord}(X)$.
-The same reduction can be seen in the complexity of finding a suboptimal control sequence for a given initial state.
-In particular, if we use the greedy policy \eqref{eq:opt control J} w.r.t. the discrete costs-to-go $\disc{J}_t$ computed using Algorithm~\ref{alg:d-CDP separ}, the total complexity of computing the control sequence is of $\wt{\ord} \big(T(X+Y+Z+UE)\big) = \wt{\ord} \big(T(X+UE)\big)$, where $E$ represents the complexity of the extension operation used in~\eqref{eq:opt control J}.
-This is a reduction from quadratic to linear complexity compared to both d-DP algorithm and d-CDP Algorithm~\ref{alg:d-CDP general}.
+Comparing the time complexity of the d-CDP Algorithm~\ref{alg:d-CDP separ} with that of the d-CDP Algorithm~\ref{alg:d-CDP general}, we observe a reduction from quadratic complexity to (log-)linear complexity.
+In particular, if all the involved grids ($\setg{X},\setg{Y},\setg{Z}$) are of the same size, i.e., $Y,Z = X$ (this is also consistent with Assumption~\ref{As:grid size LLT}), then the complexity of the d-CDP Algorithm~\ref{alg:d-CDP general} is of $\ord(X^2)$, while that of the d-CDP Algorithm~\ref{alg:d-CDP separ} is of $\wt{\ord}(X)$.